-1. Green Buildings

-- New construction or alterations between 25,000 and 50,000 SF of gross floor area must be LEED Silver certifiable. - b.
-New construction or alterations greater than 50,000 SF of gross floor area must be LEED Gold certifiable. - c.
-Development subject to the provisions of this Section must meet the standards of the most current LEED building rating system.
-During the twelve (12) month time period after the adoption of a new version of LEED, permit applications may be submitted demonstrating compliance to either the immediately previous or newly adopted version of the LEED building rating system. - d.
-The following submittal materials must be included with a development review application required for development subject to the provisions of this Section: - i.
-A completed LEED checklist for the appropriate LEED building standard to demonstrate how the proposed development is anticipated to meet the standards of this Section. - ii.
-A narrative indicating the mechanisms proposed to achieve each of the credits and prerequisites of the appropriate LEED building standard and demonstrating the anticipated methods by which compliance with the requirements of this Section will be achieved at the time of construction. - iii.
-An affidavit by a LEED-Accredited Professional (LEED-AP) Project Manager or by appropriate consultants stating that to the best of their knowledge, the project has been designed to achieve the stated LEED building standard. - e.
-Prior to the issuance of the first Building Permit and prior to the issuance of the first Certificate of Occupancy, the LEED checklist and narrative description outlining compliance with the certification level required by this Section must be updated to identify any design changes made subsequent to Site Plan Approval and submitted to the Building Official accompanied by an affidavit by a LEED-AP Project Manager or appropriate consultants stating that, to the best of their knowledge, the project has been designed to achieve the stated LEED building standard.

-2. Green Roofs & Storm Water Management
+2. Green Buildings

 - a.
+New construction or MODIFICATIONS greater than twenty five thousand (25,000) square feet of gross FLOOR AREA must be LEED Silver certifiable. - b.
+New construction or MODIFICATIONS greater than fifty thousand (50,000) square feet of gross floor AREA must be LEED Gold certifiable. - c.
+Development subject to the provisions of this Section must meet the standards of the most current LEED BUILDING rating system.
+During the twelve (12) month time period after the adoption of a new version of LEED, permit applications may be submitted demonstrating compliance to either the immediately previous or newly adopted version of the LEED BUILDING rating system. - d.
+Development review applications for DEVELOPMENT subject to the provisions of this Section must include: - i.
+A completed LEED checklist for the appropriate LEED BUILDING standard to demonstrate how the proposed DEVELOPMENT is anticipated to meet the standards of this Section. - ii.
+A narrative indicating the mechanisms proposed to achieve each of the credits and prerequisites of the appropriate LEED BUILDING standard and demonstrating the anticipated methods by which compliance with the requirements of this Section will be achieved at the time of construction. - iii.
+An affidavit by a LEED-Accredited Professional (LEED-AP) Project Manager or by appropriate consultants stating that to the best of their knowledge, the project has been designed to achieve the stated LEED BUILDING standard. - e.
+Prior to the issuance of the first Building Permit and prior to the issuance of the first Certificate of Occupancy, the LEED checklist and narrative description outlining compliance with the certification level required by this Section must be updated to identify any design changes made subsequent to Site Plan Approval and submitted to the Building Official accompanied by an affidavit by a LEED-AP Project Manager or appropriate consultants stating that, to the best of their knowledge, the project has been designed to achieve the stated LEED BUILDING standard.

+3. Green Roofs & Storm Water Management

-To every extent practicable, storm water should be reused on-site for irrigation and other purposes where appropriate. - b.
-The review boards may authorize the City Engineer to grant a credit to properties, against which any storm water impact fees are imposed, equivalent to the quantity of storm water that is removed from entering the system through the use of green roofs or other onsite storm water management practices.
+To every extent practicable, storm water should be reused on-site for irrigation or other purposes.

+b.
+The review boards may authorize the City Engineer to grant a credit to properties, against which any storm water impact fees are imposed, equivalent to the quantity of storm water that is removed from entering the system through the USE of green roofs or other on-SITE storm water management practices.

-3. Heat Island Reduction
+4. Heat Island Reduction

-- a.
-Applicability - i.
-This section is applicable to all development in any district. - b.
-Standards - Roofs and parking covers must have a Solar Reflectance Index as specified on Table 10.9 (a) for a minimum of seventy five percent (75%) of the roof area or parking spaces. - a).
-Roof area and parking spaces covered by solar collectors and green roofs compliant with the provisions of this Ordinance are exempt. - ii.
+- Roofs and parking covers must have a Solar Reflectance Index as specified on Table 10.11.1 for a minimum of seventy five percent (75%) of the roof area or parking spaces. - Roof area and parking spaces covered by solar collectors and green roofs compliant with the provisions of this Ordinance are exempt. - b.
 Uncovered surface parking spaces must have a minimum initial solar reflectance of 0.33 or three (3) year aged solar reflectance of 0.28.